 Your kidneys are located against your back muscles in the upper abdominal cavity.
 Each kidney sits opposite each other separated by the spine.
-The right kidney sites a little lower than the left in order to make room for your liver.
+The right kidney sits a little lower than the left to make room for your liver.

 Unfortunately, it’s hard to nail down the exact symptoms of kidney disease.
-People who suffer from failing kidneys deal with general, non-specific symptoms like not feeling well & not having an appetite.
-These vague symptoms are another reason why it’s refereed to as a silent disease.
+People who suffer from failing kidneys deal with general, non-specific symptoms like not feeling well and having no appetite.
+These vague symptoms are another reason why it’s referred to as a silent disease.

 Your kidneys are actually able to lose 90% of their functioning ability without you realizing it.
-By this time it’s too late to prevent any further complications.
-You can lead a normal life with only 20% total kidney function.
+By that time, it’s too late to prevent any further complications.
+However, you can still lead a normal life with only 20% total kidney function.
 Regular check-ups are important and potentially life-changing if you can catch kidney disease developing early.

-Your kidneys are also responsible for maintaining your body’s homeostasis.
-Homeostasis refers to keeping many areas of your body regulated like your temperature, blood pressure and glucose concentration, for example.
+Another critical role played by your kidneys is maintaining your body’s homeostasis.
+Homeostasis refers to keeping many areas of your body regulated like your temperature, blood pressure, and glucose concentration, for example.
 Your kidneys work in unison with your other organs to ensure your body is running correctly.

 Diabetes is one of the most common causes of kidney disease.
 About 35% of adults with diabetes have developed chronic kidney disease.

 Hypertension, glomerulonephritis and poor diet and lifestyle (smoking, eating poorly, lack of exercise) are also known causes.
-People who exhibit some of these causes should get regular blood and urine tests before kidney disease has a chance to develop.
+If you smoke, drink, and have a poor diet, it’s worth getting regular blood, and urine tests before kidney disease has a chance to develop.

-The most common ailment related to the kidneys are kidney stones.
-Kidney stones are a recurring problem however they rarely cause long term damage.
-These stones are formed from refined carbohydrates and sugars.
+The most common ailment related to the kidneys is kidney stones.
+Kidney stones are a recurring problem; however, they rarely cause long term damage.

-An excess of milk or antacid may cause these stones to develop over time.
-The stones occur when there is a decrease of urine and an excess of these substances.
-This makes dehydration a major risk factor for developing stones.
+Kidney stones are made from excess carbohydrates, minerals, and sugars.
+Stones start to develop when there is a decrease in urine and an excess of these substances.
+This is why dehydration is a major risk factor for developing stones.

 About 12% of American men and 5% of American women suffer from kidney stones at least once in their life.
 Men are more susceptible to stones between the ages of 40 and 70 & women are more vulnerable in their 50s.

-In most cases the stones are passed through the urine on their own time.
-In extreme cases lithotripsy treatment or surgery may be needed.
+In most cases, the stones are passed through the urine.
+In extreme cases, lithotripsy treatment or surgery may be needed.
 Treatment for kidney stones includes pain control medicine and sometimes medication to help stimulate the passage of urine.

-- If you have diabetes take control of your blood glucose levels
+- If you have diabetes take control of your blood sugar levels

-- Stop cigarette smoking – take the steps to quit
+- Stop smoking cigarettes – Find a reason to quit

 - Keep yourself hydrated with water